trl-lab/trl-lab.github.io/_pages/trl-reading-group.md

-_Note: We are reading this survey paper in our inaugural session to get a good overview of the field and to have a common understanding of the terminology and topics covered in the field._
+_Note: We are reading this survey paper in our inaugural session to get a good overview of the field and to have a common understanding of the terminology and topics covered in the field.
+Subsequent session will be on more specific topics._

 ---